Incontinence-Associated Dermatitis and Pressure Injuries in the Mobility-Impaired

 Excess moisture due to fecal and/or urinary incontinence can cause excoriation and chafing of the skin.
 Bandages and wound coverings can also cause excess accumulation of moisture under the protected area.
 Prolonged exposure to moisture causes the loss of layers of skin, which can result in skin sores and injuries.

 Studies have shown that differentiating between IAD and pressure injuries can be difficult for healthcare professionals.
-Misclassification can lead to improper prevention and treatment, and education about how to differentiate between the two conditions is needed.
+Misclassification can lead to improper prevention and treatment.
+Education about how to differentiate between the two conditions is needed.

 Incontinence-associated Dermatitis